OAIE/oaie-sketch/README.md

 - Currently only tested on Chrome.
 - OAIE Sketch has an opinion about correct document structure: each schema should be declared as a named schema.
 - local storage is used as persistence. this means that currently it is only feasible to edit one spec at a time (much like the Swagger online editor).
+- OAIE Sketch is in a very early stage, please backup your documents frequently outside of it!

 ## TODO
 - documentation